 TLC is for individuals who want to lose weight effectively.
 The dietary supplements, teas, and smoothies of the company work for those who are looking to shed pounds fast.

-Apart from its products, Total Life Changes is also for people who want to start an online business and earn money online selling products through network marketing.
+Apart from its products, Total Life Changes is also for people who want to start an online business and earn money online selling products through a network marketing company.

 This company offers a business model that provides binary commissions to its members for personal sales and recruiting others to become Total Life Changes distributors.